legenduzair/bulk-empire-MS1/README.md

 # Bulk Empire
 ## Introduction
 Bulk Empire is an online weightlifting club that offers many services such as workout advice, routines, tutorials and online personal training sessions to assist people who are motivated and interested to begin lifting weights or exercising to improve their lifestyle.
-Due to the nature of the global COVID-19 pandemic, the site is targetted at an audience who prefer to exercise remotely at home with the gym equipment provided to reduce the risk of being infected and to feel safer.
+Due to the nature of the global COVID-19 pandemic, the site is targeted at an audience who prefer to exercise remotely at home with the gym equipment provided to reduce the risk of being infected and to feel safer.

 ![Responsive Screenshot Markup](/documentation/screenshots/ss-responsive-home-one.jpg)